published 27 April 2019

-This amazing gift is the perfect DIY for Mother’s or Father’s Day.
+This amazing gift is the perfect DIY any time you want a fun gift.
 The recipient will gasp in surprise when they slide open the gift box and the pop-up cubes jump out!

 I love making gifts using photos.
 I often gave friends photo books as

 “see you later” presents (moving away is a big part of expat life.)